Kontoor Brands (NYSE:KTB) Releases Q2 2022 Earnings Guidance

-Kontoor Brands (NYSE:KTB – Get Rating) last issued its quarterly earnings data on Tuesday, March 1st.
-The company reported $0.88 EPS for the quarter, topping the Zacks’ consensus estimate of $0.79 by $0.09.
-The firm had revenue of $681.00 million during the quarter, compared to the consensus estimate of $686.44 million.
-Kontoor Brands had a return on equity of 151.71% and a net margin of 7.89%.
-The firm’s revenue was up 3.0% on a year-over-year basis.
-During the same period in the prior year, the business earned $1.23 EPS.
-As a group, research analysts anticipate that Kontoor Brands will post 4.78 earnings per share for the current year.

-Separately, Zacks Investment Research raised Kontoor Brands from a sell rating to a hold rating and set a $51.00 price target for the company in a research note on Wednesday, March 2nd.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $74.80.
+Separately, Zacks Investment Research upgraded shares of Kontoor Brands from a sell rating to a hold rating and set a $51.00 price target on the stock in a research report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat, the company has an average rating of Buy and an average price target of $74.80.

 Kontoor Brands Company Profile (Get Rating)